Racial Justice Awareness

 If Rosa Parks could make such a forceful impact by staying seated, what can supporting human rights look to you?
 It could mean encouraging objectivity and diversity at your workplace or university, seeking friendships with people from cultures and backgrounds that are different from yours, or even talking to your children about kindness and equality.

 As for me?
 Well, l write.
 I write to support people like myself who know what it’s like to be judged and trodden on because we have a different skin color, or we don’t have the “right” passport.
 I write because what l witness being done to people of color over the world can just as easily be inflicted on myself and my loved ones, given the uncertain state of this world.

-Finally, it’s my wish that my 18 year-old-stepson will have the chance of experiencing a future, where his skin pigment will not be matched up to a color scale to determine his importance as a human being.
+Finally, it’s my wish that my 18 year-old-stepson will have the chance of experiencing a future where his skin pigment will not be matched up to a color scale to determine his relevance as a human being.